GGLAB-KU/gecturkweb/README.md

 <p align="center">
 <img src="ui_screenshot.png" width="100%">
 <br>
-<small><b> Figure 1: The screenshot of UI after user entering an input.
+<small><b>Figure 1: The screenshot of UI after user entering an input.
 1- Girdi (Input): The input area for the user.
-2- Yanlışları
-Bul (Find Errors): A button which is pressed after entering an input.
+2- Yanlışları Bul (Find Errors): A button pressed after entering an input.
 3- Çıktı (Output): The output area for the tagged and corrected text.
-4- Pop-up: Each corrected word is represented as button.
-When clicked the violated rule, i.e., error type, is shown.
-5- Metni Kopyala
-(Copy Text): A button for copying corrected text.
-6- Bu Hala Hatalı (Still Erroneous): A button for giving feedback in case the user thinks the output still contains errors.
-When clicked, a pop-up is shown and user is expected to write the corrected version.
+4- Pop-up: Each corrected word is represented as a button.
+When clicked, the violated rule, i.e., error type, is shown.
+5- Metni Kopyala (Copy Text): A button for copying corrected text.
+6- Bu Hala Hatalı (Still Erroneous): A button for giving feedback if the user thinks the output still contains errors.
+When clicked, a pop-up is shown and the user is expected to write the corrected version.
 7- Geri Bildirim Vermek İster Misin?
-(Give Feedback): A button for collecting general suggestions. </b></small>
+(Give Feedback): A button for collecting general suggestions.</b></small>
 </p>

 ## Features